-• Background:
+Background:

 Small molecule macrocyclic kinase inhibitors have attracted significant attention in drug discovery over the past years with drug approval such as Lorlatinib and several on-going advanced clinical trials demonstrating the clinical relevance of this approach.

-Over the years, we developed our expertise to further optimize those cyclic molecules.
-Having low molecular weight, they favorably alter the biological and physiochemical properties as well as selectivity, as compared to their linear parent, yielding high-quality drug candidates.
+They favorably alter the biological and physicochemical properties as well as selectivity, as compared to their linear parent, yielding high-quality drug candidates.

-The cyclin-dependent kinases (CDKs) are a family of more than 13 serinethreonine kinases.
+The cyclin-dependent kinases (CDKs) are a family of more than 13 serine-threonine kinases.
 CDK1-4, CDK6 and CDK11 regulate cell cycle, while CDK7-9 are involved in transcription regulation.
 Over the past two decades, despite the successful registration of CDK4/6 inhibitors (abemaciclib, palbociclib, and ribociclib) for HR-positive, HER2-negative advanced or metastatic breast cancer, the development of CDKs inhibitors remains a high challenge due to selectivity and off-target dose limiting toxicities.
 Consequently, novel approaches need to be considered to address the development of CDK inhibitors.

-• Objectives:
+Objectives:

 Current CDK9 inhibitors are reversible and require continuous target occupancy to maintain CDK9 inhibition.
 Degradation and eradicating protein have specific advantages over just inhibiting the kinase active site especially with kinases where scaffolding function is important to biological outcomes in vitro and in vivo.
 CDK9 is present in distinct mTOR-like (CTOR) complexes and pharmacological targeting of CTORC complexes results in suppression of growth of primitive human AML progenitors in vitro and elicits strong antileukemic responses in AML xenografts in vivo.

-With small macrocyclic "probes" from our proprietary library in the low nanomolar range IC50, we turned our attention to CDK9 inhibitors with good selectivity profile against CDK1/2/5/7 as a starting point for building bifunctional small macrocyclic kinase degraders.
+A small macrocyclic CDK9 inhibitors with good selectivity profile against CDK1/2/5/7 is used as a starting point for building bifunctional small macrocyclic kinase degraders.
 Although the ATP binding site of the CDKs are structurally similar, developing a small macrocyclic PROTAC degrader could enhanced the selectivity of the parent molecule by preferential ubiquitination of lysine exposed residues among the different CDKs.